yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### Monero basics - points and scalars

-[Zero to Monero] is an excelent resource describing cryptography used in Monero from scratch.
+[Zero to Monero] is an excellent resource describing cryptography used in Monero from scratch.
 I recommend going through it if something is not clear in this post.

 Monero is based on an elliptic curve [Ed25519].
 Public keys are points on the Ed25519 curve \\(\mathbb{G}\\), denoted as upper-case letters.
 Point \\(G\\) is a known parameter called the *base point*.
 Points form a finite [cyclic group](https://en.wikipedia.org/wiki/Cyclic_group), so operations of addition and subtraction are defined over points.
 Operation over two points results in another point on the curve.
-Point are encoded to 32 bytes.
+Points are encoded to 32 bytes.

 Scalars are integers modulo \\(l\\), i.e. \\(\mathbb{Z}^{\*}\_{l} \\), where \\(l = 2^{252}\\)+27742317777372353535851937790883648493 is a curve order (number of points on the elliptic curve).
 Scalars are denoted as lower-case letters.
 As \\(l\\) is a prime number, \\(\mathbb{Z}^{\*}\_{l}\\) is a [finite field](https://en.wikipedia.org/wiki/Finite_field), i.e., there are addition, subtraction, multiplication and division operations defined over the scalars.